-Compare Blackpool scenes of today with vintage postcards from the past.
+Compare Blackpool scenes of today with vintage views from the past

-Blackpool has changed a lot over the years and it’s always fascinating to look at old postcards and photographs and spot the differences.
-Searching through my vintage postcard collection I’ve found some iconic Blackpool scenes to compare with views from now.
+Whenever I go on a holiday or a day out to a favourite destination, I find myself wondering what used to be there, what it might have looked like then compared to now.
+Blackpool has definitely changed a lot over the years.
+Searching through my vintage postcard collection I’ve found some iconic Blackpool scenes to compare ‘then’ with views from ‘now’.
 See what changes you can see.

-My old Blackpool postcard dates to between the late 1930s and the early 1940s, based on its postmark of May 1942 and the inclusion of the RNLI building built in 1936.
-Here I compare it to a 2018 photo taken from a similar spot borrowed from Getty Images.
+My old Blackpool Central Promenade postcard dates to between the late 1930s and the early 1940s, based on its postmark of May 1942 and the inclusion of the RNLI building built in 1936.
+Here I compare it to a 2018 view taken from a similar spot borrowed from Getty Images.

-One of the things I love most about the postcard is the juxtaposition of the very 20th century RNLI building alongside horse-drawn bathing machines!
+One of the things I love most about the image from the 1940s is the juxtaposition of the very 20th century RNLI building alongside horse-drawn bathing machines!
 Clearly there was still one foot firmly planted in the past.
 It’s easy to lament the loss of the more attractive Victorian buildings that line the front in the old postcard, but what is there now will no doubt evolve further in the future.

 The Promenade has long been the site of a variety of tourist attractions from Read’s Sea Water Baths of the 1800s, to Madame Tussauds, the demolished Golden Mile Amusements and the more recent Sea Life Centre.
-Today is no different – home to a long line of attractions and amusements with billboards and signage dominating the front.
-It seems, the buildings may change but Blackpool remains a destination close to the hearts of many.
+Today the Promenade is no different – home to a long line of attractions and amusements with billboards and signage dominating the front.